ncatlab/nlab-content/pages/1474.md

 +-- {: .proof}
 ###### Proof

-There are various ways to construct $h_X$, see below prop. \ref{HausdorffReflectionViaHomsIntoAllHausdorffSpaces} and prop. ...
+There are various ways to construct $h_X$, see below prop. \ref{HausdorffReflectionViaHomsIntoAllHausdorffSpaces} and prop. \ref{HausdorffReflectionViaClosureOfDiagonal}.

 =--